 In order to facilitate the process of analyzing crash data, a stand-alone tool was developed (Fig 5-1).
 The tool identifies SCs and provides a descriptive statistics for all the different cases (refer to five cases presented in Chapter 3) using an archived database.
+The tool can be downloaded using this link.
 This tool incorporates the both static and dynamic approach as mentioned in the proposed methodology.
 It also has the provision to allow the user set multiple criterions.
 Minimum requirement of successful installation requires the computer to have following minimum requirements: